 Rio Arriba County sheriff's felony bribery trial begins

 Jun.
-3—SANTA FE, N.M. — Attorneys on both sides in the trial of Rio Arriba County Sheriff James Lujan said a lot of "bad apples" were involved in the incident that led to his arrest in March 2017 — but who exactly those bad apples are depends on who was asked.
+3—Attorneys on both sides in the trial of Rio Arriba County Sheriff James Lujan said a lot of "bad apples" were involved in the incident that led to his arrest in March 2017 — but who exactly those bad apples are depends on who was asked.

 During opening statements at the trial in 1st Judicial District Court in Tierra Amarilla on Wednesday, attorneys pointed fingers at who they said were the bad apples in the case: Lujan or the officers responding to the warrants for the fugitive Lujan is accused of harboring.